Apipie/apipie-rails/README.rst

 extracted somehow.
 Luckily, Apipie provides such a feature.

-When running the tests, set the ``APIPIE_RECORD=params`` environment variable.
+When running the tests, set the ``APIPIE_RECORD=params`` environment variable or call ``Apipie.record('params')`` from specs starter.
 You can either use it with functional tests

 .. code::